bcbio/bcbio-nextgen/docs/contents/cloud.rst

 Data preparation
 ================

-The easiest way to organize an AWS project is using an `S3 bucket
-<http://aws.amazon.com/s3/>`_.
-Create a unique bucket for your analysis and
-upload fastq, BAM and, optionally, a region BED file.
+The easiest way to organize AWS projects is using an analysis folder inside an `S3 bucket <http://aws.amazon.com/s3/>`_.
+Create a bucket and folder for your analysis and upload fastq, BAM and, optionally, a region BED file.
 You can do this using the `AWS S3 web console <https://console.aws.amazon.com/s3/>`_, `the AWS cli client <http://aws.amazon.com/cli/>`_ or specialized tools